a-moss/diy-sha256/README.md

 ---
 I was curious about how SHA-256 worked under the hood.
 After researching it more, it seemed like a fun algorithm to try and recreate.
-I explicitly chose Node as a challenge, since it's not a low-level language known for bit manipulation.
+I explicitly chose Node.js as a challenge, since JS is not a low-level language known for bit manipulation.

 Currently, the project just works with text string input.
 For example: